Mayflower Historic Sites

 Sacrifice Rock

-Sacrifice Rock is an historic Native American site in the Pine Hills region of Plymouth.
+Sacrifice Rock is a historic Native American site in the Pine Hills region of Plymouth.
 Centuries before the arrival of English settlers in the area, generations of Wampanoag and other native people en route between Plymouth and points south and west placed offerings, perhaps a gesture of sacrifice, or to receive the blessing of safe passage, on Sacrifice Rock.
 It is owned by the Antiquarian Society.

 Soule Homestead Education Center